 b) Calculate project duration and total float for each activity.

-c) Calculate standard deviation for critical path.
+c) Calculate the standard deviation for the critical path.

-Estimated duration of Activity in days Activity Optimistic
+Q1) Consider the following data for the project.
+The estimated duration of Activity in days Activity Optimistic

 Time Most likely